 Prepare tomatoes: Thinly slice the bottom of each tomato so they can stand without toppling over.
-Then cut the tops off the tomatoes and scoop out tomato juices, seeds and flesh (save for another use).
+Then cut the tops off the tomatoes and scoop out tomato juices, and flesh.
 Be careful not to pierce the bottom of the tomatoes.
 Turn them upside down on a plate to drain.

-Saute the onions and garlic in olive oil for about 5 minutes, till slightly softened.
-Add the drained millet, stir in the olives, red chilli, sambal olek and salt & pepper to taste.
+Saute the onions, chopped tomato flesh, and garlic in olive oil for about 5 minutes, till slightly softened.
+Add the cooked millet, stir in the olives, sambal olek and salt & pepper to taste.
 Let it all cook for another 5 minutes.
 Take it off the heat.
-Mix in the lemon juice, red wine vinegar and the chopped herbs.
+Mix in the red wine vinegar and chopped basil.
 Taste and adjust seasoning.

 Spoon the millet mixture into the hollowed tomatoes, filling them to the brim.
-Top with the topping of your choice.
-Drizzle over a little olive oil and bake for 25 – 30 minutes.
-Serve warm.
+Top with the panko mixture.

 Adjust for spiciness levels - add more if you prefer extra heat!